 Spin-3/2 particles could complete the 0, 1/2, 1, 3/2, 2 pattern, but only if “supersymmetry” is true in the universe—that is, if every force particle with integer spin has a corresponding matter particle with half-integer spin.
 In recent years, experiments have ruled out many of the simplest versions of supersymmetry.
 But the gap in the spin spectrum strikes some physicists as a reason to hold out hope that supersymmetry is true and spin-3/2 particles exist.

 In his work, Baumann applies the bootstrap to the beginning of the universe.
-A recent Quanta article described how he and other physicists used symmetries and other principles to constrain the possibilities for those first moments.
+An October 2019 Quanta article described how he and other physicists used symmetries and other principles to constrain the possibilities for those first moments.

 It’s “just aesthetically pleasing,” Baumann said, “that the laws are inevitable — that there is some inevitability of the laws of physics that can be summarized by a short handful of principles that then lead to building blocks that then build up the macroscopic world.”